 - Ranked No. 1 in Top 10 grant funding from the National Eye Institute to Ophthalmology Departments and Eye Institutes for many years

 - Awarded more than 100 patents for innovations in eye care and vision research

-- Forty-four faculty members with primary appointments to ophthalmology
+- Over forty faculty members with primary appointments to ophthalmology

-- Eighteen residents, six per year in the residency program
+- Twenty-one residents, seven per year in the residency program

 The Department of Ophthalmology at the Keck School of Medicine of USC and the USC Gayle and Edward Roski Eye Institute share a bold mission — ending vision loss and blindness.
 The world-class physicians, scientists, residents and staff members are extraordinary in their pursuit of transforming the lives of those who face one of humankind’s greatest fears — loss of sight.
 Today’s triumphs and the future’s success depends on being at the forefront of vision research, ensuring that patients come first, while creating the leaders of tomorrow.